Skip to main content

 Install the CLI

-You can install the latest version of Vers CLI with a single command:
+Install the latest version of Vers CLI with a single command:

 curl -sSL https://vers.sh/api/install | bash